fusionjs/fusionjs/fusion-core/docs/guides/universal-code.md

 }
 ```

-It's recommended that you only use `__DEV__` to enhance developer experience with regards to error conditions:
+We recommend that you only use `__DEV__` to enhance developer experience with regards to error conditions:

 ```js
 // this conditional gets removed from the browser bundle in production, saving a few bytes